Find Your Perfect School

 You can also earn a double major alongside your BA in Spanish degree!
 The choices are diverse, too, from biology to anthropology, criminal justice, and political science.
 In addition, you will find an abundance of career opportunities where your double degree will be valuable, such as working with underserved Hispanic communities.

 Set in the soul of the United States, American University is undoubtedly the quintessential American university!
 With numerous foreign heads of state, US senators and members of Congress, and Pulitzer and Nobel Prize winners as alumni, it has bragging rights few other universities have.
 Plus, it’s among the top five feeder schools for US federal government employees, including Congress and Foreign Service.

 AU’s BA in Spanish Studies program is proof that, indeed, it’s a top university not only in the US but the world.
 Offered by the Department of World Languages and Cultures through the College of Arts and Sciences, the 120-credit program has competitive admission.
 However, the college reserves the right to grant or decline formal admission to the program based on stringent requirements.

 For a student to continue in the program, a minimum of grade C is required for the 39-credit major courses.
 Students must also complete an intermediate language level and any second foreign language level or any area studies at the 300 level.

 There are plenty of approved minors that can be combined with the degree.
 These include Arabic, French, and German Languages, Business Administration, Political Science, and Economics.
-A BA in Spanish with a minor in Business Administration, for example, is a good fit for students who want to enter the corporate world.
+A Bachelor of Arts degree in Spanish with a minor in Business Administration, for example, is a good fit for students who want to enter the corporate world.

 The coursework includes: